 Sean Christensen has been recognized as a tenor with a full, warm, and lyrical timbre, steadily establishing himself professionally in New York City.
-He has recently appeared as Des Grieux in Dell'Arte Opera Ensemble's production of Manon, Fernando in Bare Opera's production of Granados' Goyescas, as well as Don Ottavio in Opera in Williamsburg's production of Don Giovanni.
-Other recent performances include Azael in Bare Opera’s production of Ravel's L'enfant prodigue, Gastone in Long Island Opera's La traviata, as Normanno in Lucia di Lammermoor with Opera in Williamsburg, as well as Tamino in The Magic Flute with the Metropolitan Guild.
-He was a young artist at Caramoor Opera in 2016, where he performed as Oraspe in Aureliano in Palmira.
-He was an apprentice artist at Sarasota Opera in 2016, where he covered the role of Jaquino in Fidelio, and was awarded the Leo M. Rodgers for Outstanding Apprentice Artist.
+He has recently appeared as Edmondo in Sarasota Opera's production of Manon Lescaut (as well as the Dancemaster and Lamplighter), as Itulbo in Caramoor's Il Pirate, as the Chevalier de la Force in Sarasota's Dialogues of the Carmélites, and as Des Grieux in Dell'Arte Opera Ensemble's production of Manon.
+Other recent performances include Fernando in Bare Opera's production of Granados' Goyescas, Don Ottavio in Opera in Williamsburg's production of Don Giovanni, as well as Tamino in The Magic Flute with the Metropolitan Guild.
+He was a young artist at Caramoor Opera in 2016 and 2017, where he performed as Oraspe in Aureliano in Palmira.
+He has performed with Sarasota Opera for three seasons, having won both the prestigious Helen Jepsen Dellera Award for a Deserving Studio Artist, as well as the the Leo M. Rodgers for Outstanding Apprentice Artist.
 He was also a studio artist at Chautauqua Opera in 2015, and an Opera North Young Artist in 2014, where he played Daniel Buchanan in Street Scene and covered Freddie Eynsford-Hill in My Fair Lady.

 He has performed excerpts as Tamino in Die Zauberflöte, Don Ottavio in Don Giovanni, Jenik in The Bartered Bride, Don Jose in Carmen, Romeo in Romeo et Juliette, Ruggiero in La rondine, Alfredo in La traviata, Nemorino in L'elisir d'amore, Edgardo in Lucia di Lammermoor, Lysander in A Midsummer Night's Dream, and as Faust in Gounod's opera.
 He has performed as a soloist with the American Symphonic Orchestra and with the Mannes Opera.